invisibleXML/ixml/misc/pragmas.md

 withdrawn, though traces of it may remain in other documents in this branch.

+### The brackets-QName proposal

-In working out the details of the brackets-QName proposal it has become clear that as described below it requires that ixml be extended in various ways with mechanisms for:
+In working out the details of the brackets-QName proposal it has become clear that as initially conceived it requires that ixml be extended in various ways with mechanisms for:

 * Binding prefixes to namespaces so that QNames can be interpreted as usual in XML and related specifications.
 (See the *Namespace